3D-Consistent Multi-View Editing by Correspondence Guidance: Method

 \section{Method}

-In this section we present our method.
-We start with an overview, followed by our consistency loss.
-We then show how to optimize a set of images to get multi-view consistent edited images and finally we describe how these images can be used to edit a Gaussian splat model.
+We start with an overview and follow by introducing our consistency loss.
+We then show how to optimize a set of images for multi-view consistent edits.
+Finally, we describe how these images can be used to edit a Gaussian splat model.